plang85/plang85.github.io/_posts/2017-09-18-ditch-deterministic-computations.md

 I guess for this one I have to stress that opinions expressed here are my own, and that they do not necessarily allign with those of my employer.
 (People seem to do that - it must not be clear.)

+In short, this is about changing our expectation of simulator results towards

+- relaxing expectations of repeatability of quantitative results
+- strengthen customer feedback to algorithm implementation
+- explicit trade offs of accuracy, performance and resolution

+not for the fundamental parts of the implementation (discretization, solver), but for implementation of the high-end features: parallelization strategies, high-end features etc...

 Much has been written about the futile effort to verify numerical models of subsurface processes (...), and the need to account for uncertainties using things like multi-realization frameworks (...).
 In short, it is thus very much accepted that simulation results for a single scenario/model/realization are not sufficient, a notion which is only added to when history-matched models are used, since it is known that for non linear problems adjoint solutions are not unique (...).

+When you drive (are driven) in an auto piloted car, a customer doesn't care if the car decelerates at x msec-2 or 1.1x.
+What matters is comfort and safety.
+Now we won't be able to get there - simulators are supposed to produce numbers after all - but we should look over the fence and see if there's not something we can learn.
+This is hard since numbers we produce don't result in comfort or discomfort in the engineer (well sometimes they do I guess), but actually contribute to hard numbers that end up in reserve reports to trade government bodies.
+But maybe we can meet in the middle - produce numbers, realize they're not written in stone and focus on maximizing recovery, which is a more abstract goal that simulators definitely can contribute to.

 Also, any experienced reservoir engineer-geologist-geophycisist would never use a numerical simulation result of any sort be a single source of truth for anything.